Lend-AI/lendai-amplify-home-assignment/README.md

    b.
 A client can't book a room of a specific type where all the rooms are already booked, a message should appear on screen to indicate that.
 5. Create a Dashboard which consists of the following reports:
    a.
-Show the number of reservations created each day.
+Show the number of reservations created each day in total across all hotels.
    b.
-Show the top hotels by reservation number.
+Show the top hotels by the amount of reservations assigned to each of them.

 ## Notes